 - The Catherine Palace and Park: Another ex-royal summer residence in the southern suburb of St.Petersburg.
 Catherine Palace is probably the most beautiful palace in the city.
 The main highlights are the famous restored Amber Room and the Grand Hall.

 - White Nights and Drawing Bridges: These two are strongly associated with each other.
 White Nights is a fascinating phenomenon when the daylight is basically 24 hours.
-The shortest night, the 21st of June, in St.Petersburg is less than 2 hours, but in fact, it never gets really dark.
+The shortest night, June 21, in St.Petersburg is less than 2 hours, but in fact, it never gets really dark.
 Summer is navigation season in the city, the Neva river gets quite busy, but it starts only at night when all the bridges are closed for traffic.
-The show of opening bridges begins with music and lights between 1 am and 2 am; thousands of people, locals, and tourists watch it every day.
+The show of opening bridges begins with music and lights between 1 am, and 2 am; thousands of people, locals, and tourists watch it every day.

 - St.Petersburg Metro: Named one of the most beautiful metro systems in the world, and it deserves two hours of your time to explore.
 The most beautiful metro stations; Admiralteiskaya (the second deepest metro station in the world, 102m), Avtovo, Bukharestskaya, Kirovsky Zavod, Mezhdunarodnaya.

 Day 4: Veliky Novgorod